pygumby/spring-boot-sample-app/README.md

 }
 ````

-Since this app features error handling and sensible HTTP status codes, malformed HTTP requests trigger exceptions that then result in responses with respective status codes.
+Since this app features error handling and sensible HTTP status codes, malformed HTTP requests trigger exceptions that then result in responses with the respective status codes.
 Below you can see malicious requests and how the app responds to them:

 ````http
 GET http://localhost:8080/score?login=